wcyap1027/C-Programming-Language/README.md

 # C-Programming-Language
-Just a practical to recall my brain
+Just a revision to recall back my brain